-- To prepare all my speeches to the best of my ability, basing them on projects in the Communication and Leadership Program manual or the Advanced Communication and Leadership Program manuals,
+To prepare all of my projects to the best of my ability, basing them on the Toastmasters education program

-- To bring guests to Club meetings so they see the benefits Toastmasters membership offers,
+To bring guests to club meetings so they can see the benefits Toastmasters membership offers

-- To adhere to the guidelines and rules for all Toastmasters educational and recognition programs,
+To adhere to the guidelines and rules for all Toastmasters education and recognition programs

-We are a part of a bigger pack
+We are a part of a bigger crowd

 From a humble beginning in 1924 at the YMCA in Santa Ana, California, Toastmasters International has grown to become a world leader in helping people develop their communication and leadership skills.
 The non profit organization now has hundreds of thousands of members in way over a hundred countries, offering an enjoyable way to become more competent in communicating ideas as well as everyday leadership.
 Toastmasters clubs can be found in the U.S. Senate and the House of Representatives, and all over the world in a variety of community organizations, prisons, universities, hospitals, military bases and churches.
 Thousands of corporations choose to sponsor in-house Toastmasters clubs as effective, cost-efficient communication training workshops for employees.
 This proves the effectiveness of the simple learning formula of TI.

 Ralph C. Smedley, the founder of Toastmasters International, named the first group “The Toastmasters Club” because he thought it suggested a pleasant, social atmosphere.
 And that atmosphere is certainly one of Toastmasters great advantages along with exceptional educational program, tiny costs and networking opportunities.